This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(template_arguments_of(type_of(^v))[0] == ^int);

-Fill template parameters into higher-order templates.
+Fill template parameters into a higher-order template:

-namespace std::meta
+namespace std::meta {

 consteval auto substitute(info templ, span<info const> args) -> info;